Grass-fed Beef

 Are Subscriptions for Monthly Delivery Available?

+Yes, within most of Texas and southern Oklahoma.
+We are working on setting up this option, so please let us know if you are interested.
 We are thinking of monthly shipments of about 5-10 lb of assorted premium cuts with subscription periods of 3 to 12 months at a time.
-As you can imagine, shipping is the major cost of
+As you can imagine, shipping is the major cost of this service.
+Until we formalize the plan, we can certainly set up custom arrangements with those of you who are interested.

 How to buy our Grassfed Beef